Chadron, Scottsbluff temperature records broken - NewsBreak

 Chadron, Scottsbluff temperature records broken

 7:30 P.M.
-July 9: Record heat recorded today, breaking several daily maximum temperatures across southeastern Wyoming...northplattepost.com
+July 9: Record heat recorded today, breaking several daily maximum temperatures across southeastern Wyoming...panhandlepost.com

 7:30 P.M.
-July 9: Record heat recorded today, breaking several daily maximum temperatures across southeastern Wyoming...northplattepost.com
+July 9: Record heat recorded today, breaking several daily maximum temperatures across southeastern Wyoming...panhandlepost.com

 Comments / 0